Battle of Carbisdale: Death of Montrose

-Disguised as a shepherd Montrose managed to avoid capture until he finally made it to Ardvreck Castle, seat of MacLeod of Assynt.
+Disguised as a shepherd, Montrose managed to avoid capture until he finally made it to Ardvreck Castle, seat of MacLeod of Assynt.
 There is a strong tradition MacLeod served with him at Inverness in 1645 and Montrose went to Ardvreck expecting to be given shelter; however, MacLeod was away and Montrose was met instead by his wife Christian Munro, daughter of Munro of Lemlair who had fought on the opposite side at Carbisdale.
 She therefore confined Montrose in the castle cellars along with Major Sinclair, found wandering in the hills.
 MacLeod was given a £25,000 reward for turning Montrose over to his enemies.
 He was taken to Edinburgh where he was hanged on 21 May.

-After execution his body was dismembered, the quarters publicly displayed in Aberdeen, Glasgow, Perth and Stirling and the head on the Tolbooth in Edinburgh, where it remained for eleven years.
+After execution his body was dismembered, the quarters publicly displayed in Aberdeen, Glasgow, Perth and Stirling and the head on the "prick on the highest stone" of the Old Tolbooth outside St Giles' Cathedral in Edinburgh, where it remained for eleven years, from 1650 until the beginning of 1661.
 After the Stuart Restoration in 1660, Montrose's remains were given one of the grandest state funerals ever held in Scotland.
 In 1707, Montrose's great-grandson, also called James Graham, the 4th Marquess, was created the 1st Duke of Montrose.